 Companies can compete with giants on speed and quality because huge firms cannot turn before the windows of opportunity close.
 Smaller, more agile enterprises can take advantage of these opportunities, developing new, disruptive markets for themselves.

 When a company makes the switch to Agile, several issues must be addressed.
-Company discusses these issues.
+The company discusses these issues.
 As part of its client engagements, it often focuses on enhancing these four areas:

 Modern, digital organizations of knowledge workers cannot be effectively managed using traditional industrial-age management approaches.
 To cope with ambiguity and continuous change, agile leadership encourages the establishment of organizational structures that can be modified and adapted.

-Personal and professional growth is linked with the organization’s development, and change management is a vital component of both of these efforts.
+Personal and professional growth is linked with the organization’s development, and change management is a vital component of both efforts.

 When it concerns a project, plan, or product, the practices and processes of groups and teams are the focus of this evaluation.
-Agile is all about delivering high-quality value to the customer as rapidly as possible when it comes to software development.
+Agile is about delivering high-quality value to the customer as rapidly as possible regarding software development.
 In addition, the flaws that impede value delivery to customers must be sorted out.